tushar-c/tushar-c.github.io/_posts/2018-8-1-The-Cartoon-Brain-:-Artificial-Neural-Networks.md

 Here, $$y_k, k = 1, K = 1$$, is the difference (*error*) between our predictions and the true value for the inputs.

 It is here from where the *propagation* of error backwards begins, we compute a lot of partial derivatives, each computing the contribution of each neuron (namely, its *weight and bias*) to the overall error.
 We do this in each layer.
-Let's begin!

 Throught this derivation, there is really one equation and a small variation of it that helps us derive the required quantities, it is an application of the chain rule and is given by: